scottcj/Netflix-Data/Tyler/index.md

 {% include_relative Visualization/2016movies.html %}
 ### 2015
 {% include_relative Visualization/2015movies.html %}

+After looking at the rating distribution for the past 5 years I quickly realised that the Mature Audience rating has been increasing in numbers in recent years.
+To furthur look at this question I decided to visualize the rating distribution for the year 2011, a decade ago from this year.

 ### 2011
 {% include_relative Visualization/2011movies.html %}

+The rating distribution for 2011 supports my ideas as it shows that the mature audience rating wasn't so common a decade ago.

 ### jupyter notebook
 {% include_relative Visualization/Netflix Movies and Shows.html %}